yablochko8/typespark/boilerplates/boilerplate.README.md

-# File created using new-app script
+# File created using Typespark